-– What are the 3 main approaches to LTV predictions
+- The 3 main approaches to lifetime value (LTV) prediction.

-– Methods for assessing marketing profitability with Excel
+- Methods for assessing marketing profitability using Excel.

-If you prefer watching a video, check my talk from MGS Berlin on How Do Real-Life Companies Use LTV predictions.
+If you prefer a video format, you can watch my talk from MGS Berlin: How Do Real-Life Companies Use LTV Predictions?

 There are numerous benefits to predictive modeling in mobile marketing.
 Knowing your typical user behaviour and the early milestones that separate users with high potential and users with low potential can be useful especially during an acquisition and re-engagement fronts.

-1) Legacy metrics such as CTR and CTI (low confidence in predicting profit, fastest availability)
+- Legacy metrics such as CTR and CTI (low confidence in predicting profit, fastest availability).

-2) Early indicator metrics such as CPI and retention rate (medium confidence in predicting profit, fast availability)
+- Early indicator metrics such as CPI and retention rate (medium confidence in predicting profit, fast availability).

-1) Tier 2 KPI confident predictors such as CAC (a great article on customer acquisition cost by my colleague Vit), CPA and many others (medium-high confidence in predicting profit, slow availability)
+- Tier 2 KPI confident predictors such as CAC (a great article on customer acquisition cost by my colleague Vit), CPA and many others (medium-high confidence in predicting profit, slow availability).

-2) Tier 1 KPI confident predictors: early revenue (LTV) and consequent ROAS as an indication of long term success (high confidence in predicting profit, slowest availability)
+- Tier 1 KPI confident predictors: early revenue (LTV) and consequent ROAS as an indication of long term success (high confidence in predicting profit, slowest availability).

 Metrics are easier to calculate and mature much sooner than KPIs, which tend to take longer or involve complex formulas.